 In 1933, the National Recovery Administration required every industry to comply with the Code of Fair Competition and to show how they were doing it.
 Both the American Highway Freight Association and the Federation Trucking Associations of America sent representatives to Chicago to talk about how they would meet these new regulations.
 During the discussion, the groups decided to join together and became the American Trucking Associations.
 Ted Rodgers served as the first president of this new association.

 Changes for the Industry

 In 1939, the federal government created the first hours-of-service rules that impacted the trucking industry and how long their drivers could spend consecutively on the road.
 In 1940, the American Trucking Associations purchased office space in Washington, D.C.
 Between 1941 and 1945, the Office of Defense Transportation started to work with the American Trucking Associations, the Department of the Navy, and the Department of War to help with the war efforts in Europe.

 In 1953, the American Trucking Associations Foundation was organized to conduct research for the industry.
 This helped to find safer and more effective driving practices to keep the industry operating smoothly.

 The American Transportation Research Institute

 In 2001, the American Trucking Associations Foundation became the American Transportation Research Institute.
-This new group focuses primarily on safety and efficiency for the industry.
+This new group focuses primarily on the safety and efficiency of the industry.

 If you are interested in joining this important field, turn to DSW Drivers.
 We pair qualified drivers with local companies to keep the trucking industry flourishing.
 To learn more about our job opportunities, visit us online or call 1-888-266-7534.